testflows/TestFlows-Core/testflows/combinatorics/README.rst

 The **permutations(iterable, r=None)** function can be used to calculate the r-length permutations of elements for a given iterable.

-> Permutations are different from **combinations**.
-In a combination, the elements
+:Note:
-> don't have any order, but in a permutation, elements order is important.
+   Permutations are different from **combinations**.
+In a combination, the elements don't have any order, but in a permutation, elements order is important.

 For example,